FACTBOX-Now UK's Boris Johnson has quit, who could replace him? | Politics

 Boris Johnson said on Thursday he was resigning as Britain's prime minister, bowing to calls from ministerial colleagues and lawmakers in his Conservative Party.

 Below is a summary of some of those who could be in the frame to replace him.
-However, there is no clear favourite and they are not listed in order of likely prospects.
+There is no clear favourite and they are not listed in order of likely prospects.
 LIZ TRUSS

 The 46-year-old initially campaigned against Brexit but, after the referendum, said she had changed her mind.
 She spent the first two years of Johnson's premiership as international trade secretary and was last year appointed as Britain's lead negotiator with the European Union.